 Keep track of the devices the users link their account to.
 Authorize the devices explicitly.

-If your platform supports making transactions or some actions that require additional security and authentication, use an algorithm for one time password.
+If your platform supports making transactions or some actions that require additional security and authentication, use an algorithm for a one-time password.
 You can think of this algorithm as the security tokens that banks issue.
-Actually the way they work is identical.
+Actually, the way they work is identical.

 Last, but not least, data consistency is vital when creating financial applications.
 If the data is inconsistent or not up to date you should always warn the user so he/she knows what information he is looking at.

 There are some elements in the design of your app that you should take into account.
 Firstly simplify the user journey: filling long forms and fields with required information on a desktop computer with mouse and keyboard could be perfectly fine, however doing it on a 5-6 inch mobile device could be intimidating and could scare new users away.